Nanyang Huizhong

 Unknown – 775

-Nanyang Huizhong was a student of the Sixth Patriarch Huineng who lived as a hermit on Baiya Mountain for over forty years before being summoned to the Tang court, where he served as National Teacher under Emperors Suzong and Daizong.
-His long period of solitary practice and subsequent role as imperial adviser gave him a unique position in Chan history—a recluse who became a public teacher at the highest level of Chinese society.
+Nanyang Huizhong (南陽慧忠, c.
+675–775) is named in the lamp records as a Dharma heir of the Sixth Patriarch Huineng who lived for some forty years as a hermit on Mount Baiya in Henan before being summoned to the Tang court, where he served as National Teacher (*guóshī*) under Emperors Suzong and Daizong[1].
+His position is unusual within the Southern School: a hermit-turned-imperial-adviser whose long isolation gave him an authority distinct from the court-tied northern teachers of the same generation[2].

 Names